wurthless-elektroniks/smc360/docs/sm.md

 These are NOT listed in their order of operations as they're different between SMCs.

 Every 20 ms:
-- Monitor various powergood signals and RRoD if something goes wrong
+- Monitor various powergood signals and RRoD if something goes wrong.
+Function documented [here](vregmon.md).
 - Read /EXT_PWR_ON_N
 - Read power and eject switches
 - Read bind switch (that pairs wireless controllers to the RF board)